codeceptjs/CodeceptJS/docs/pageobjects.md

 }
 ```

-As you see, `I` object is available there so you can use it as you do in tests.
+As you see, the `I` object is available in scope, so you can use it just like you would do in tests.
-General page object for a login page may look like this:
+A general page object for a login page could look like this:

 ```js
 // enable I and another page object